 We have launched a number of measures in Brazil to combat the coronavirus

 Neoenergia — Iberdrola group's subsidiary in Brazil — and its distributors (Coelba, Celpe, Cosern and Elektro) have put in place a series of measures aimed at safeguarding the health and safety of everyone: customers, employees, suppliers, shareholders and the general public.
 The company is focusing its efforts on ensuring the electricity supply in its areas of operation (Bahia, Pernambuco, Rio Grande do Norte, interior São Paulo and five towns in Mato Grosso do Sul), concentrating on customers such as hospitals, sanitation companies and prisons.

-- sub CONTRIBUTION TO THE VACCINATION CAMPAIGN
+- sub CONTRIBUTION TO HEALTH AND EDUCATION

 - sub SOLIDARITY AND CORONAVIRUS